school-brainhack/school-brainhack.github.io/content/en/project/BiosignalEmotions/index.md

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects..

 summary: "Can we automatically detect changes in emotions given a user's biosignals?
-In this project, we used multimodal biosignal data to predict the "target emotion" of audiovisual stimuli."
+In this project, we used multimodal biosignal data to predict the target emotion of audiovisual stimuli."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.